SoK: Log Based Transparency Enhancing Technologies: Essential Mechanisms

-For a legal process, evidence being useful means that it should be \textit{admissible} in the relevant jurisdiction.
-The notion of admissibility involves not just the data itself but also the authentication of the data, its integrity, the network over which the data is exchanged, and how it is then stored~\cite{mason2021electronic}.
+For an automated process, the proof must fit the requirements of the program that will evaluate it.
+For a non-automated process e.g., a legal process, evidence being useful means that it should be \textit{admissible} in the relevant jurisdiction.
+Admissibility involves the data itself and also the authentication of the data, its integrity, the network over which the data is exchanged, and how it is then stored~\cite{mason2021electronic}.

 In both cases, this requires the form of the evidence and the process in which it will be used to be taken into account before it is produced for it to be useful.
-The second case, legal disputes, is more interesting to consider because it will be used to address disputes in which the evidence is not sufficient to contest a system by itself (unlike automated processes) and where the outcome of the process can vary much more, up to contesting the existence and norms of the system.
+In the non-automated case in particular, evidence is not sufficient to contest a system by itself (unlike automated processes) and the outcome of the dispute process can vary much more, up to contesting the existence and norms of the system.

-In such cases, it may not always be clear when considering a single event, whether the system failed or whether some adversarial action by the user took place~\cite{hicks2019transparency}.
+In such cases, it may not always be clear when considering a single event, why the system failed~\cite{hicks2019transparency}.
 This can require a broader discussion about the system and both the individual evidence and aggregate evidence (e.g., error rates) about the system to be considered to see which is more likely.
 To act on information also requires the ability to understand that information, which can be made easier via explanations~\cite{rader2018explanations}, context~\cite{degbelo2018increasing}, and labels~\cite{holland2018dataset,kelley2009nutrition}.
 This is particularly important, but also challenging, because disclosure practices are not always well designed~\cite{norval2022disclosure}.